History of vegetarianism: Ancient Greece

 The question of whether there are any ethical duties toward animals was hotly debated, and the arguments in dispute were quite similar to the ones familiar in modern discussions on animal rights.
 Vegetarianism was usually part and parcel of religious convictions connected with the concept of transmigration of the soul (metempsychosis).
 There was a widely held belief, popular among both vegetarians and non-vegetarians, that in the Golden Age of the beginning of humanity mankind was strictly non-violent.
 In that utopian state of the world hunting, livestock breeding, and meat-eating, as well as agriculture were unknown and unnecessary, as the earth spontaneously produced in abundance all the food its inhabitants needed.
 This myth is recorded by Hesiod (Works and Days 109sqq.), Plato (Statesman 271–2), the famous Roman poet Ovid (Metamorphoses 1,89sqq.), and others.
 Ovid also praised the Pythagorean ideal of universal nonviolence (Metamorphoses 15,72sqq.).

 Almost all the Stoics were emphatically anti-vegetarian (with the prominent exception of Seneca).
 They insisted on the absence of reason in brutes, leading them to conclude that there cannot be any ethical obligations or restraints in dealing with the world of irrational animals.
 As for the followers of the Cynic school, their extremely frugal way of life entailed a practically meatless diet, but they did not make vegetarianism their maxim.

 In the Platonic Academy, the scholarchs (school heads) Xenocrates and (probably) Polemon pleaded for vegetarianism.
 In the Peripatetic school Theophrastus, Aristotle's immediate successor, supported it.
 Some of the prominent Platonists and Neo-Platonists in the age of the Roman Empire lived on a vegetarian diet.
 These included Apollonius of Tyana, Plotinus, and Porphyry.
-Porphyry wrote a treatise “On abstinence from animal food”, the most elaborate ancient pro-vegetarian text known to us.
+Porphyry wrote a treatise On Abstinence from Eating Animals, the most elaborate ancient pro-vegetarian text known to us.
 Porphyry believed that animals are aware and capable of evaluating situations, have memory, and can communicate.
 He urged that by consuming meat, the body becomes corrupt and unhealthy, leading to obesity.
-Porphyry maintained that killing an animal is no different from taking the life of a human being – and thus became one of the first to state that animal life is equal to that of a human.
+Porphyry maintained that killing an animal is no different from taking the life of a human being—and thus became one of the first to state that animal life is equal to that of a human.

 Among the Manicheans, a major religious movement founded in the third century CE, there was an elite group called Electi (the chosen) who were Lacto-Vegetarians for ethical reasons and abided by a commandment which strictly banned killing.
 Common Manicheans called Auditores (Hearers) obeyed looser rules of nonviolence.